ivanpgdata/Gitkraken_test/README.md

-# 🐙 Exploring GIT with GitKraken 🐙
+# 🐙 Mastering GIT with GitKraken 🐙

 In this project I have gone through mostly all the daily tasks that a **Data Scientist** do when interacting with GIT, such as: